polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-parachain/connect-a-parachain.md

 Every parachain must reserve a unique `ParaID` identifier to connect to its specific relay chain.
 Each relay chain manages its own set of unique identifiers for the parachains that connect to it.
 The identifier is called a `ParaID` because the same identifier can be used to identify a slot occupied by a [parachain](https://wiki.polkadot.network/docs/learn-parachains){target=\_blank} or a [parathread](https://wiki.polkadot.network/docs/glossary#parathread){target=\_blank}.

 Note that you must have an account with sufficient funds to reserve a slot on a relay chain.
 You can determine the number of tokens a specific relay chain requires by checking the `ParaDeposit` configuration in the `paras_registrar` pallet for that relay chain.
-For example, [Rococo](https://github.com/paritytech/polkadot/blob/master/runtime/rococo/src/lib.rs#L1155){target=\_blank} requires 40 ROC to reserve an identifier:
+The following example shows a `ParaDeposit` requirement of 40 native tokens:

 ```rust
 --8<-- 'code/tutorials/blockchains/custom-blockchains/build-a-parachain/connect-a-parachain/connect-a-parachain-1.rs'
 ```

-Each relay chain allows its identifiers by incrementing the identifier starting at `2000` for all chains that aren't [common good parachains](https://wiki.polkadot.network/docs/learn-system-chains){target=\_blank}.
-Common good chains use a different method to allocate slot identifiers.
+Each relay chain allows its identifiers by incrementing the identifier starting at `2000` for all chains that aren't [system parachains](https://wiki.polkadot.network/docs/learn-system-chains){target=\_blank}.
+System parachains use a different method to allocate slot identifiers.

 To reserve a parachain identifier, follow these steps:

 1. Ensure your local relay chain validators are running.
-For further information, refer to the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/) tutorial
+For further information, refer to the [Prepare a Relay Chain](/tutorials/blockchains/custom-blockchains/build-a-parachain/prepare-relay-chain){target=\_blank} tutorial

 2. Connect to a local relay chain node using the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=_blank} interface.
-If you have followed the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/) tutorial, you can access the Polkadot.js Apps interface at `ws://localhost:9944`
+If you have followed the [Prepare a Relay Chain](/tutorials/blockchains/custom-blockchains/build-a-parachain/prepare-relay-chain){target=\_blank} tutorial, you can access the Polkadot.js Apps interface at `ws://localhost:9944`

     ![](/images/tutorials/blockchains/custom-blockchains/build-a-parachain/connect-a-parachain/connect-a-parachain-1.webp)